Sebastianhju/Runeterra-5e/2.0/Very Rares.md

 - 5000
 - Pistol

 **Piercing Light**: When you take the attack action you spend five charget to replace one of the attacks with a beam of light that shoots in a 30 foot long line.
-Each creature in the line must succeed a Dexterity saving throw, dc equals to 10 + proficiency bonus + your dexterity modifier, or take 3d10 radiant damage, halved on a save.
+Each creature in the line must succeed a Dexterity saving throw, DC equals to 10 + twice your proficiency bonus, or take 3d10 radiant damage, halved on a save.

 **Charges**: This item has five charges and regains all charges when you finish a long rest.